Conservative Linear Envelopes for Nonlinear, High-Dimensional, Hamilton-Jacobi Reachability: Safe Envelopes with Linear Systems

 \section{Safe Envelopes with Linear Systems}

-The Hopf formula offers significant alleviation w.r.t. the HJR dimensionality constraint, improving the upper-limit by two logs in some cases \cite{chow2018algorithm}, however it is restricted to linear time-varying systems and thus a linearization is necessary for application in nonlinear settings.
-Linearization, though, introduces error in the solution and until this work has sacrificed guarantees on evolution in the true dynamics.
 In this section, we propose a method to bound the error from any linearization and to treat this error as an adversarial player in the differential game to guarantee the linear solution will be conservative in the reachability analysis.